Skip to main content

 The Unit shall also be directly vested with such other powers, whether of a particular or permanent nature, that may be assigned thereto by the Sustainable Development Committee or the Board of Directors, or that are vested therein by applicable law and the internal rules of the Company, particularly the Governance and Sustainability System.

-1. While respecting the purviews proper to the country subholding companies and head of business or country companies, the Unit shall establish the framework for relations of coordination, cooperation and information with the respective Compliance Units of the Subsidiaries and with the heads of the compliance function of the other companies of the Group in order to promote the highest ethical standards in the compliance area, particularly but not limited to issues relating to investigation procedures, the analysis and evaluation of criminal risks, the measures and controls implemented for the mitigation thereof, internal compliance rules, and the promotion of training plans.
+1. Pursuant to the Compliance Policy, while respecting the purviews proper to the country subholding companies and head of business or country companies, the Unit shall establish an appropriate framework for coordination, cooperation and information with the respective Compliance Units of the Subsidiaries and with the heads of the compliance function of the other companies of the Group in order to promote the highest ethical standards in the compliance area, particularly but not limited to issues relating to investigation procedures, the analysis and evaluation of criminal risks, the measures and controls implemented for the mitigation thereof, internal compliance rules, and the promotion of training plans.

-1. foster knowledge sharing and maximising the generation of synergies and the exploitation thereof among the compliance systems of the companies of the Group;
+1. foster knowledge sharing and best practices, and maximise the generation of synergies and the exploitation thereof among the compliance systems of the companies of the Group;

 2. propose improvements and initiatives for the optimisation and responsible use of financial and human resources allocated to the compliance function;

-4. collaborate in the preparation of public compliance information that the Group’s companies disclose within their purviews.
+4. collaborate in the preparation of public compliance information that the Group’s companies disclose within their purviews; and.

 3. On an annual basis, the Unit shall issue: (i) a report evaluating the effectiveness of the Company’s Compliance System; and (ii) with the help of the Compliance Units of the Subsidiaries, a report evaluating the effectiveness of the compliance systems of the Group’s companies.
-These reports shall be submitted to the Sustainable Development Committee for it to issue its opinion and forward them to the Board of Directors.
+These reports shall be submitted, following an assessment from the Office of the General Secretary’s Corporation and Governance Division regarding their conformity to the Governance and Sustainability System, to the Sustainable Development Committee for it to issue its opinion and forward them to the Board of Directors.

-The Unit may subsequently publish information contained in these reports in a transparent and clear manner, as a mechanism to make explicit the effectiveness of its compliance culture and its own social commitment to the public interest.
+The Unit may subsequently publish information contained in these reports in a transparent and clear manner, as a mechanism to make explicit the effectiveness of its Compliance System, its compliance culture and its own social commitment to the public interest.

 1. The secretary of the Unit shall, by order of the chair thereof, call the Unit to meeting at least three days in advance thereof, except in the case of urgent meetings.